Hurricane Karl: Veracruz

-Impact
+Impact and aftermath

 Yucatán Peninsula

 As Karl struck the coast of Quintana Roo, heavy precipitation amounting up to 6.2 inches (157 mm) in some areas resulted in scattered flooding.
 At the height of the storm, a total of 54,265 residents were without power, but most had their electricity restored within a day.
 Some 600 homes in Chetumal suffered inundations of up to 4.9 ft (1.5 m), forcing hundreds of residents to evacuate.

 High winds reportedly uprooted several trees in Bacalar, a small village near the city.
 The municipalities of Othon P. Blanco, Carillo Puerto, and José María Morelos reported copious losses in agriculture; an estimated total of 11,650 hectares of crop were affected, with 3,477 hectares of maiz crop destroyed.
 Approximately 7,800 hectares of sugarcane along the banks of the Hondo River were lost, resulting in economic losses of Mex$76 million (US$6.23 million).
 In Othon P. Blanco, 477 hectares of jalapeño chili peppers were lost while banana, cassava and citrus plantations in the area sustained significant wind damage.
 In total, damage to roads, structures and properties in the municipality was estimated at Mex$120 million (US$9.9 million).

 Though there were no reports of major damage, strong winds in Belize downed utility poles, grounded water crafts and caused power outages along the Belize–Mexico border.
 Further inland in Campeche, maximum 24-hour rainfall accumulations totaled no more than 0.95 inches (24 mm), and little damage was reported.
 The storm left no fatalities in its wake in the peninsula, as its landfall occurred in a sparsely populated area.